hindman/mvs/README.md

-The `mvs` library is an updated and enhanced version of those ideas, but implemented in a language I use regularly (Python) rather than one in which I've become rusty (Perl).
+The `mvs` library is an updated and enhanced version of those ideas, but implemented in a language I use regularly (Python) rather than one in which I have become rusty (Perl).

 #### The mvs executable

 The primary use case envisioned for the library is its executable.
-In broad terms, there are two ways to perform bulk-renaming with the `mvs` command: (1) user provides original file paths and a snippet of Python code to perform the original-to-new computation, or (2) user provides both original paths and new paths directly.
+In broad terms, there are two ways to perform bulk renaming with the `mvs` command: (1) the user provides original file paths and a snippet of Python code to perform the original-to-new computation, or (2) the user provides both original paths and new paths directly.

 Either way, before any renaming occurs, the following checks occur: are the original paths different than their corresponding new paths; do all of the